About the Collection

 Otto Lightner, Hobbies—The Magazine for Collectors, August 1947

-At the heart of the museum are its compelling collections.
-From Gilded Age furniture and vintage typewriters to American Brilliant Era cut glass and Victorian mechanical musical instruments, the Lightner Museum’s collections are rich, eclectic, and always engaging.
+At the heart of the Lightner Museum are its captivating and eclectic collections.
+From Gilded Age furniture and vintage typewriters to American Brilliant Era cut glass and Victorian mechanical musical instruments, the museum offers a rich and engaging array of artifacts.

 Salt and Pepper Shakers, 19th/20th century